An Aesthetic Philosophy of Librarianship

 From another perspective, however, this model is elitist.
 While costly, specialized resources are sometimes acquired to benefit a few faculty members and their students–one profound difference between an academic and the more demand-driven public library–academic libraries usually have policies against buying textbooks, which would certainly benefit many students who cannot afford to buy them.

 This model is also elitist because it places value on a kind of production (writing/research) that is of immeasurable or indeterminate economic benefit to the university.
-Publishing in peer-reviewed journals or though academic presses typically has little impact on enrollment, retention and graduation rates–the most pressing concerns for the college or university administration.
+Publishing in peer-reviewed journals or though academic presses typically has little impact on enrollment, retention and graduation rates, the most pressing concerns for the college or university administration.
 (Research adds prestige to the university, but it has virtually no impact on undergraduate enrollment.)
-The more humanistic and academic goals of the college and academic research library (scholarship, life-long learning, etc.) and the more pragmatic goals of the institution (degree completion) just might not line up very well.
+The more humanistic and academic goals of the college and academic research library (scholarship, life-long learning, etc.) and the more pragmatic goals of the institution might not line up very well.
+I’m not the first person to notice this, of course!

-The new ACRL standard was intended to promote greater collaboration and advance our roles as partners educating students and contributing to their success.34 However, real collaboration is a two way street: partnering is more than just our teaching information literacy courses or co-piloting courses taught by others.
-Librarians have traditionally been recognized as partners in educating students through the quality content and resources we provide, and ensuring that the collection is appropriate, highly accessible (systems/access services) and engaging.
+The new ACRL standard was intended to promote greater collaboration and to advance our roles as partners educating students and contributing to their success.36 However, real collaboration is a two way street: partnering is more than just our teaching information literacy courses or co-piloting courses taught by others.
+Librarians have traditionally been recognized as partners in the education process through the quality content and resources we provide, and ensuring that the collection is appropriate, highly accessible (systems/access services) and engaging.

-Problem is, we lack a standard set of outcomes through which to evaluate the impact of collections (both print and online, leisure and scholarly) on student learning.
-This does not mean that these are not a worthwhile, but that the assessment tools and standards used to determine the value of academic libraries are wrong.
-We have an outcomes problem.
+Yet we lack a standard set of outcomes through which to evaluate the impact of collections (both print and online, leisure and scholarly) on student learning.
+This does not mean that these are not a worthwhile, but that the assessment tools and standards available to us cannot assess our impact.
+We have an “outcomes problem.”

 Measuring the tangible impact of an intangible good.
-The business strategy of aligning ourselves with institutional goals and objectives, specifically institutional quality assessment plans, is particularly problematic for academic research libraries because their collections cannot be properly or rigorously assessed through any objective measure that can be tied back to “student success” as defined by the university’s quality assessment/enhancement plans.35 Years before the publication of the new ACRL standard, a similar approach was discussed in an often cited article by Sarah M. Pritchard, “Determining Quality in Academic Libraries.”
+The strategy of aligning ourselves with institutional goals and objectives, specifically institutional quality assessment plans, is particularly problematic for academic research libraries for the reason that the impact of their collections on users cannot be assessed through any objective measure that can be tied back to “student success,” as defined by the university’s quality assessment/enhancement plans.37 Years before the publication of the new ACRL standard, a similar approach was discussed in an often cited article by Sarah M. Pritchard, “Determining Quality in Academic Libraries.”
 Library Trends, 44.3 (1996):

 Pritchard goes on to say, however, that despite higher education managers adopting the business methods of quality management, and the “micro-evaluation of libraries have given countless opportunities for detailed studies . . .”